 Curley endive is available year-round but its peak season is spring through summer.

 Curly endive is botanically known as Cichorium endivia and is part of the chicory genus.
 Curly endive is a “true” endive and depending upon location is sometimes mistakenly referred to as frisée or chicory.
-Unlike Belgian endive, Curly endive is field grown in an open growth style.
+Unlike Belgian endive, Curly endive is d grown in an open growth style.
 The exterior leaves can be tied up a few days prior to harvest to allow the inner leaves to “field blanch” which will whiten and impart a sweeter flavor to the inner heart of the Curly endive.
 There are two types of true endives, broad leaved and narrow leaved with Curly endive being the narrow leaved variety.